grssnbchr/thematic-maps-ggplot2/index.md

 ### Clear workspace and install necessary packages {#clear-workspace-and-install-necessary-packages}

 This is just my usual routine: Detach all packages, remove all variables in the global environment, etc, and then load the packages.
-Saves my a lot of headaches.
+Saves me a lot of headaches.

 ``` r